k0d3K/Inception/README.md

 ### Adminer

-You can acces it trought :
+You can access it trought:
 ```
 https://<your-login>.42.fr/adminer
 ```